SalishSeaCast/SOG/docs/SOGcommand.rst

 The screen output (stdout) will be stored in :file:`infile.short.out`.
 It *will not* be displayed while the run is in progress.
 The command prompt will not come back until the run is finished;
-i.e. the :program:`SOG run` command will wait until the end of the run before letting you do anything else in that shell.
+i.e. the :command:`SOG run` command will wait until the end of the run before letting you do anything else in that shell.

-:program:`SOG run` has some options that let you change how it acts:
+:command:`SOG run` has some options that let you change how it acts:

 .. code-block:: none